 This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 In this talk the speakers will give a brief introduction of the Fenix Infrastructure and Service Offering, before focusing on Data Safety.
 The speaker will take the participants through the ETHZ-CSCS offering for EBRAINS and all the HBP Communities highlighting the Infrastructure role in a service implementation in respect of Security.
 Particular attention will be on showing what tools ETHZ-CSCS provides to a Portal/Service provider such as EBRAINS, MIP/HIP, TVB, NRP amongst others.
 Finally there will be given a quick glimpse into the future and the role that “multi-tenancy” will play.

-This lecture covers structured data, databases, federating neuroscience-relevant databases, ontologies.
+This lecture covers structured data, databases, federating neuroscience-relevant databases, and ontologies.